The beautifully maintained Ardgillan Castle is home to one of the best parks in Dublin.

 The Park Gates open at 09:00, the Ardgillan Castle playground opens at 09:30, and the Castle opens at 10:00 all year round.
 Closing times differ according to the time of year and can be a bit confusing.
 Take it that the playground closes 45 minutes before the Park Gates shut and the Castle and tearooms close an hour before.

 There’s lots of free parking on-site, and if you can, park at the top of the car park and walk down to enjoy the views of the ocean spread out before you.
-There are two car parks, one near the entrance and another beside the Castle, with restrictions on Sundays and Public Holidays.
+There’s an overflow car park on busy days.

 4. A fine spot for a stroll